 In Name Only: Besides the setting and some rather ham-handed references, all the comics written by Scott Ciencin have very little in common with the games.

 Internet Backlash: Try to find any positive opinions regarding the recasting of 2 and 3's voices for the "HD Collection".

 Iron Woobie: Alessa.
 She endured seven years in utter agony and could have simply broke and called Cheryl back until she came, but she wanted Cheryl/herself to experience being loved by a parent.
-It was only after hearing that Dahlia was still planing on birthing the god that she decided to stop her plans for good and prevented the whole world from becoming like the Otherworld by trapping herself in that dimension-if not for Harry's and Dahlia's interference.
+It was only after hearing that Dahlia was still planning on birthing the god that she decided to stop her plans for good and prevented the whole world from becoming like the Otherworld by trapping herself in that dimension — if not for Harry's and Dahlia's interference.